MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-how-to-append-only-ledger-tables.md

 ---
 title: "Create and use append-only ledger tables"
-description: Learn how to create and use append-only ledger tables in Azure SQL Database. ms.date: "04/05/2022" ms.service: sql-database ms.subservice: security
+description: Learn how to create and use append-only ledger tables. ms.date: "04/05/2022" ms.service: sql-database ms.subservice: security